lost-in-transcendence/ft_transcendence/README.md

 ```
 docker compose up --build
 ```
-... in the root of the repository
+... in the root of the repository.
+A .env file is required, you can probably figure most things out by looking at the docker-compose.yml file.

 ## What is this?